📋 Quick Summary

 Premature Aging

 Chronic stress literally ages your skin faster.
-The effects accumulate over time.
+The effects accumulate over time and can become permanent.

 |---|---|---|